rocissa/rss-website/sponsorship.md

 #### Sponsorship Selection Process

 Sponsors are selected by lottery.
-The drawing will take place on April 17th, 2025, and only those who have submitted a completed form by the deadline will be considered.
+The drawing will take place on {{ site.sponsorship_drawing_date | localtime | date: "%B %e, %Y" }}, and only those who have submitted a completed form by the deadline will be considered.

 If a selected sponsor is unable to participate, we will draw an alternate from the remaining wait-listed entries.